5 Frugal Things – Preparing For A Winter Storm, Free Food, Potato Soup, etc.

 It's easy to use these tips to save money. #TexasHomesteader

-While we were running errands we stopped at our favorite burger place and enjoyed a buy-one-get-one-free ice cream Blizzard treat using their app.
-My favorite flavor is Chocolate Extreme and it was FREE!
+While we were running errands we stopped at our favorite burger place and enjoyed a buy-one-get-one-free meal using their app.
+We both got a little sumpin’ special & mine was FREE!

 January is a great time to get ready for your vegetable garden.
 Growing our own food is a huge way we’re able to eat healthy for little money!